 Best Teas to Protect the Liver and Help with Fatty Liver Disease

-However, since drinking tea in moderation has no side effects, you should try it and hope for the best.
+Other herbal teas might also help, but factual evidence is limited.
+However, since drinking these teas in moderation has no side effects, you should try them and hope for the best.

 As it was my case with milk thistle, since the worst that can happen is nothing, then why not try if some claim there are indeed benefits?